ceph/ceph-container/CONTRIBUTING.md

 #### Basic templating in staging
 ##### Variable file replacements
-In any source file, a special variable in the form `__VAR_NAME__` (two leading and trailing underscores with capital letters and underscores between) can be placed.
+In any source file, a special variable in the form `__VAR_NAME__` (two leading and trailing underscores with capital letters, digits, and underscores between) can be placed.
 Once all files are staged, the `__VAR_NAME__` variable will be replaced with the raw contents of the file with the named `__VAR_NAME__`.
 Trailing whitespace is stripped from the variable file before insertion.
 `__VAR_NAME__` files are allowed to be empty, but they are not allowed to be nonexistent if a file declares them.
 A `__VAR_NAME__` definition file may contain nested `__OTHER_VAR_NAME__` variables.